Missing Middle Housing Urban Design Placemaking Walkability

 Remember the goal of Missing Middle Housing is to create housing choice—house-scale buildings in a walkable neighborhood— and to use zoning effectively to allow for and encourage attainability and affordability of the new housing that is desperately needed across the country.
 We don’t want to make existing zoning more complex and we don’t want to approach the housing crisis from only a density-led perspective.
 Continue reading our MMH Mistakes series to discover MMH Mistake #3.

 Are you interested in implementing Missing Middle Housing types in your city or town?
-One of the first steps we encourage you to take is to complete a Missing Middle Scan.
-This service identifies where a city should prioritize missing middle applications and identifies the specific barriers to implementation.
+One of the first steps we encourage you to take is to complete an MMH Scan™.
+This service identifies where a city should prioritize Missing Middle applications and identifies the specific barriers to implementation.
 It’s a significant first step that can inform a comprehensive plan.
 Contact us to learn more.

 Bring the Missing Middle to your Community with our Missing Middle Services.
 Download to learn more!